1 9 8 3 – 1 9 8 7 (USA)

-“If you’ve got a problem and no one else can help, and if you can find them, maybe you can hire . . .
+“If you have a problem, if no one else can help, and if you can find them, maybe you can hire . . .
 The A-Team”

 A crack team of soldiers in Vietnam is caught robbing the Bank of Hanoi for one hundred million Yen, four days after the war has ended.

 They maintain it was a Top Secret mission but cannot prove who had given them their orders and are imprisoned by their own government.

 They escape and are pursued as criminals by the US military headed by Colonel Lynch (William Lucking) and Colonel Decker (Lance LeGault) successively.

 Successfully evading capture, they become freelance soldiers of fortune (but ethical ones), righting wrongs across the country under the leadership of Colonel Hannibal Smith.

 The other members of the team are B.A.
 Baracus (played by the walking comic-book, Mr T); skilled imposter Lt.
 Templeton “Faceman” Peck (Dirk Benedict), and slightly deranged pilot Captain ‘Howling Mad’ Murdock.
 Murdock is their pilot and is a few rotors short of a chopper!
 (He escaped a mental hospital to join the team).

 The A-Team are ultimately tricked into capture by General Hunt Stockwell (Robert Vaughn) and are sentenced to die.
 They strike a deal with Stockwell and become undercover agents in return for their “freedom”.

 For their first season, the ragtag band of soldiers of fortune were joined by a journalist, Amy Manada Allen (‘Triple A’), and for their last season, they recruited ‘Dishpan’ Frankie Sanchez.

 Mr T (born Lawrence Tureaud) was a BIG star in the 80s and much loved by little kids the world over though It has been noted that he has been absent from subsequent thespian masterpieces.